-- Included in the Student Handbook. - Discussed during beginning semester, mandatory housing meetings. - Included in the annual campus security report. - Notices sent by email to all residents by campus housing.
+- Included in the Student Handbook. - Discussed during beginning semester, mandatory housing meetings. - Included in the annual campus security report.

 VAWA Related Policy and Procedures

 Violence Against Women Act

 The Violence Against Women Act, including the Campus Sexual Violence Elimination Act (Campus SaVE), which amends the Jeanne Clery Act and affords additional rights to campus victims of sexual violence, dating violence, domestic violence, and stalking was signed into law in 2013.
 SBU has created a Title IX Compliance committee that consists of the coordinator and investigators.